Agency Coordination

 - A committee to guide the technical elements of the planning process.
 This is often referred to as the Technical Advisory Committee.

-- Technical Advisory Committees focus on the technical analysis methodologies and results to maintain consistency between and within jurisdictions as well as maintain compliance with state and regional plans and policies, including the Transportation Planning Rule (TPR).
+- Technical Advisory Committees focus on the technical analysis methodologies and results to maintain consistency between and within jurisdictions as well as maintain compliance with state and regional plans and policies, including the TPR.

-- Technical Advisory Committees members are typically identified and appointed by the city/county and include local agency staff such as planning directors, public works directors, traffic engineers, transit agency leaders, and other technical staff such as transportation analysts or modelers.
-Members might include representatives from ODOT, DLCD, the county, adjacent cities, the Metropolitan Planning Organization (where applicable), public transportation providers, transportation options providers, emergency services providers, local public health agencies, utilities, schools, and liaisons from the planning commission or council/commission/court.
+- Technical Advisory Committee members are typically identified and appointed by the city/county and include local agency staff such as planning directors, public works directors, traffic engineers, transit agency leaders, and other technical staff such as transportation analysts or modelers.
+Members might include representatives from ODOT, DLCD, the county, adjacent cities, the MPO (where applicable), public transportation providers, transportation options providers, emergency services providers, local public health agencies, utilities, schools, and liaisons from the planning commission or council/commission/court.

-- Nontechnical committee members may have constraints that should be accounted for when establishing the committee (e.g., physical, geographical, technological, financial, time, childcare, etc.).
+- Non-technical committee members may have constraints that should be accounted for when establishing the committee (e.g., physical, geographical, technological, financial, time, and childcare).

-- Jurisdictions outside of metropolitan areas should center the voices of underserved populations throughout the planning process.
+- Centering the voices of underserved populations throughout the planning process for jurisdictions outside metropolitan areas.

 Could